brooklynrail/brooklynrail-platform/content/events/2020/09/curatorial-activism-a-conversation-with-maura-reilly.md

       cosmology, dream interpretation and other genres of divinatory literature.
       She completed her BA and PhD in Oriental Studies at the University of Cambridge. "
+  - person: jasmine-wahi
+    event_bio: "Jasmine Wahi  is the Holly Block Social Justice Curator at the Bronx Museum of the Arts, and the Founder + Co-Director of Project for Empty Space, a Newark, NJ based non profit organization that supports artists who are interested in social discourse and activism.
+Her practice predominantly focuses on issues of female empowerment, complicating binary structures within social discourses, and exploring multi-positional cultural identities through the lens of intersectional feminism.
+In 2019, Wahi joined the TED speaker family with her first TEDx talk on intersectionality and visibility, entitled All The Women In Me Are Tired.
+      Her work has been highlighted in Artforum, The New York Times, Hyperallergic, ArtNews, ARTSY, Vogue, NowThis, and Breitbart News.
+Wahi is a Visiting Critic at Yale University, and a faculty member at the School of Visual Arts: MFA Fine Arts department.
+Jasmine Wahi received her Masters in Art History from New York University’s Institute of Fine Arts.
+      She lives with her chihuahua mutt, Momo, in Brooklyn."
 poets:
   - person: camilo-roldan
     event_bio: Camilo Roldán is a Colombian-American poet and translator.
 His first